mishaSH07/Binary-Search-Treasure-Islands/README.md

 AI Usage Disclosure:
 - ChatGPT Level 4 was used to for:
-    - Help design gradio interface for step by step visuals and audio queues
+    - Help design gradio interface for step by step visuals and audio cues
     - Assist with the state dictionary
     - All generated code was reviewed, tested and integrated manually into the final project